sahumahesh0512/Meetify-/Readme.md

-# Meetify Documentation
+# videoconferencing-app Documentation

 ## About The Project

-Meetify is a web-based video conferencing app built with ReactJS.
+videoconferencing-app is a web-based video conferencing app built with ReactJS.
 You can start an instant meeting or schedule one for later.
 The app supports in-meeting chat and allows unlimited participants in a single meeting.

 ## Features